margni/note/README.md

   - Just need to extend the security rules, could store a map of uid->email for shares.
   - Share would allow collaboration, or viewing only?
 - Text search (would be good as it would require using an external service).
+  - Show history of previous searches (will also require a clear history option).
 - Delete new empty notes (ie click new then immediately close the note).
 - Delete notes which are edited to have no contents.
 - Passive notifications (e.g. when a new note is deleted).
 - Might it be a good idea to disable running multiple instances (i.e. over multiple tabs)?
 - Display a note's text up till the first double new line (i.e. treat the first line as the title).
 - Animate reorder on pin/unpin.
+- Delete account (i.e. clear all user data) ability.
+- Multi-lingual (especially considering there is so little text to translate).
+- Should pinning and unpinning change the update time?

 ### Bugs